macchioni/macchioni.cc/content/blog/2018-03-27-Facebook-psychological-gravity.md

 author: Piero Macchioni
 date: 2018-03-27
 title: The psychological gravity of Facebook
-description: After the Cambridge Analytica scandal and Facebook.
+description: After the Cambridge Analytica and Facebook.
 The greater force against the open web is psychological gravity, not technical inertia, says Dan Cohen.
 published: true
 categories:
 - quotes